JuanitoTamboong/Milktea-Ordering-System/README.md

 # Milktea-Ordering-System
-It's an Ordering System with calculator for the total of exchange
+ Ordering System with calculator for the total of exchange
 # Customers Name
 The user or customer enter their name